-The Spaniard bagged a 52nd minute equalizer to cancel out Peter Crouch's first-half opener on a blustery night at the Britannia Stadium.
+The Spaniard bagged a 52nd minute equaliser to cancel out Peter Crouch's first-half opener on a blustery night at the Britannia Stadium

-Chico Flores scored a 52nd-minute leveler after Peter Crouch had given the home side the lead in the first half.
+Chico Flores scored a 52nd-minute leveller after Peter Crouch had given the hosts the lead in the first half.

-The result sees the visiting team move into the top half of the table, leapfrogging Aston Villa and West Ham on goal difference, while Stoke sits three points above the relegation zone.
+The result sees the visitors move into the top half of the table, leapfrogging Aston Villa and West Ham on goal difference, while Stoke sit three points above the relegation zone.

-Nathan Dyer's teasing cross from the right gave the home side an early scare, looping over Asmir Begovic and onto the roof of the net.
+Nathan Dyer's teasing cross from the right gave the hosts an early scare, looping over Asmir Begovic and onto the roof of the net.

-But it was Stoke, enjoying a run of just one defeat from its previous nine home league games, which took the lead with 17 minutes gone.
+But it was Stoke, enjoying a run of just one defeat from their previous nine home league games, who took the lead with 17 minutes gone.

 Peter Odemwingie was played in by Crouch, only for the former West Brom striker's effort to crash off the post and into the path of the former England forward, who rifled a deflected shot through a crowded six-yard box and into the net.